jacobhallberg/PyCalc/README.md

 ### What's in the download?

 The download includes the Calculator.py and ExeCal.py files.
-The Calculator.py file has the structural components of the GUI and the ExeCal.py file contains the functional aspects of the buttons, as well as the calculations needd.
+The Calculator.py file has the structural components of the GUI and the ExeCal.py file contains the functional aspects of the buttons, as well as the calculations needed.

 ### Why use this Calculator?